hajarrashidi/bankid-sweden-php/README.md

 **BankID Sweden PHP** is a PHP library for the [BankID Web service API.](https://www.bankid.com/utvecklare/guider/teknisk-integrationsguide/webbservice-api)

 ``This project is under development.
-Released versions of this library will have their own git branches. ``
+Released versions will be published on packagist.org``

 ## API Versions support
 - [ ] https://appapi2.bankid.com/rp/v5.1